-Simple answer is just like you would any other child.
-We still went went for walks, we made cakes, we coloured, we went to mother and baby groups and even soft play.
+The simple answer is just like you would any other child.
+We still went for walks, we made cakes, we coloured, we went to mother and baby groups and even soft play.

 The kitchen sink was the easiest place for me and Erin still enjoyed water fun.
 It was tricky at first but again you soon adapt.

 There is so much you can do to help spread the word and raise awareness. tell your story to the local press especially at key times like Hip Awareness Week.
 Tell other new mums and educate everyone you can.
 Support Steps in raising money and awareness.